 With so much to get through, it can be easy to forget an essential step.
 That’s where we come in.
 We’ve got plenty of experience in the removal industry and could practically move house in our sleep at this point.
-That’s why we’ve created this ultimate moving house check-list.
-It covers absolutely everything you need to consider when moving.
+That’s why we’ve created this handy moving house checklist.
+It covers everything you need to consider when moving house.

-By the end of this article, not only will you be blown away by our removal wisdom - but you’ll feel a lot less stressed about the big move too.
+Once you've read our step-by-step guide to moving house, not only will you be blown away by our removal wisdom — but you’ll feel a lot less stressed about the big move, too.

 Confirm your move in date

 Before you can do anything here, you'll need to confirm your official move-in date with the official people i.e. the conveyancers and the house sellers if you’re buying or the landlord if you’re renting.